5 Things You Never Knew About Fear

 Understanding the Science of Fear

-Fear.
-It’s an emotional response to a perceived threat, either real or imagined.
+“Fear is our survival response,” says Northwestern Medicine Clinical Psychologist Zachary Sikora, PsyD.
 Some people — roller-coaster fans and horror movie buffs — thrive on it, while other people avoid it.
 Have you ever wondered why?

-Fear is Physical
+Fear Is Physical

 Fear is experienced in your mind, but it triggers a strong physical reaction in your body.
 As soon as you recognize fear, your amygdala (small organ in the middle of your brain) goes to work.
 It alerts your nervous system, which sets your body’s fear response into motion.
 Stress hormones like cortisol and adrenaline are released.
 Your blood pressure and heart rate increase.
 You start breathing faster.
 Even your blood flow changes — blood actually flows away from your heart and into your limbs, making it easier for you to start throwing punches, or run for your life.
 Your body is preparing for fight-or-flight.